This is the most important page in the documentation. Read it before shipping your integration.Documentation Index

 login() early in your app’s startup, not lazily.
 Don’t let the app run unprotected code paths before authentication.Minimize error details

 Don’t expose internal auth failure details to the user.
-“The HMAC check failed” helps attackers — just say “Authentication failed.”
+“The signature check failed” helps attackers; just say “Authentication failed.”

 Don't trust the client